stinkytroll/tech264-cloud-linux/azure/azure_notes.md

 **Advantages**:
 - **Improved Uptime**: Ensures that at least one VM remains operational during hardware failures or planned maintenance.
-- **Cost-effective**: Suitable for applications that don’t require extremely high availability but still benefit from a higher SLA than standalone VMs.
+- **Cost-effective**: Suitable for applications that don't require extremely high availability but still benefit from a higher service level agreement than standalone VMs.

 **Disadvantages**:
 - **Single Data Center**: All VMs in an Availability Set are in the same Azure region and data center, making them vulnerable to data center-wide failures.
-- **No Zone-level Redundancy**: Availability Sets don’t protect against regional or zone-level outages.
+- **No Zone-level Redundancy**: Availability Sets don't protect against regional or zone-level outages.
 For protection against broader failures, Availability Zones should be considered.

 # What is an availability zone?
 Why superior to an availability set?
 Disadvantages?
 An Availability Zone is a physically separate zone within an Azure region.
 Each zone has its own power, cooling, and networking, making it isolated from other zones in the region.

 They are superior because...
 - **Higher Fault Tolerance**: Availability Zones protect against data center-level failures.
 VMs placed in different zones are isolated from each other geographically, offering protection against natural disasters or regional failures.
-- **Zone-level Redundancy**: With Availability Zones, Azure guarantees a 99.99% SLA for VMs.
+- **Zone-level Redundancy**: With Availability Zones, Azure guarantees a 99.99% service level agreement for VMs.

 # What is a Virtual Machine Scale Set?
 What type of scaling does it do?
 How does it work?
 Limitations?
 **A virtual machine scale set**  is a resource that allows you to automatically create and manage a group of identical, load-balanced VMs.
-It’s designed to automatically scale in response to demand.
+It's designed to automatically scale in response to demand.

 It does **horizontal scaling**:
 - **Scale Out**: This adds more instances of virtual machines (VMs) to handle increased demand.